 The Fund has authorized certain intermediaries to accept Share purchase orders on its behalf.
 When authorized intermediaries receive an order in proper form, the order is considered as being placed with the Fund, and Shares will be bought at the NAV next calculated after such an order is received by the authorized intermediary.
 If your financial intermediary is not an authorized intermediary, the Fund or its agent must receive the purchase order in proper form from your financial intermediary by the end of regular trading on the NYSE (normally 4:00 p.m.
 Eastern time) in order for your transaction to be priced at that day's NAV.
 In addition, your financial intermediary must forward your payment by the prescribed trade settlement date (typically within one to three business days) to the Fund's transfer agent, SS&C GIDS, Inc. ("Transfer Agent").
 You will become the owner of Shares and receive dividends when your payment is received in accordance with these time frames (provided that, if payment is received in the form of a check, the check clears).
-If your payment is not received in accordance with these time frames, or a check does not clear, your purchase will be canceled and you could be liable for any losses, fees or expenses incurred by the Fund or the Fund's Transfer Agent.
+If your payment is not received in accordance with these time frames (provided that, if payment is received in the form of a check, the check clears).
+If your payment is not received in accordance with these time frames (provided that, if payment is received in the fund's Transfer Agent.